 If you ever have the chance to visit Playa del Carmen, I promise you won’t be disappointed!

 Michelle – After getting paid to travel to all seven continents, Michelle shares tips on her blog Wander Eat Write on how you can do the same.

 A short boat ride from the popular tourist destination of Cancun will take you to Isla Mujeres, a small island paradise.
 This island is much quieter and more relaxed than Cancun and the white sand and blue water are perfect for a relaxing few days spent on the beach.

 The best beach is Playa Norte, which you can find right on the northern tip of the island.
 This long stretch of white sand is lined with palm trees and the calm, turquoise water is perfect for swimming in.
 This is often regarded as one of the best beaches in Mexico and having spent a few days here it is easy to see why.

 Between May and September, there are whale sharks swimming in the waters between here and Isla Holbox.
 You can take a boat trip out to find these gentle giants and snorkel with them as they cruise through the water.
 It’s an incredible experience to get to swim alongside the largest fish in the sea.

 The reason I love Isla Mujeres is that they really lean into the island way of life.
-Things around here are always very laid back, nobody is ever in a rush and you can be sure of a totally relaxing few days spent lying on the beach, snorkeling, driving around the island on a golf cart, and enjoying lots of good food.
+Things around here are always very laid back, nobody is ever in a rush and you can be sure of a totally relaxing few days spent lying on the beach, snorkeling, diving, driving around the island on a golf cart, and enjoying lots of good food.